 They subsequently went to a 16-track studio where they recorded three more songs, two of which made up their debut Phantom single, Take Me Away, which was released posthumously in November 1982.

 Drugs and conflicting egos ultimately destroyed the band, and The Kelpies played their final gig on 30 July 1982 at the Mosman Hotel in Sydney.
-Mark and Con went on to form Soggy Porridge.
+Mark, Con and Ashley went on to form Soggy Porridge.

 Take Me Away also appeared on the Phantom compilation LP, Paths Of Pain To Jewels Of Glory (1983).
 Three tracks from the band’s early demo recordings – My Wall, Truro Murders and Television also appeared on the Aberrant label’s compilation album of Sydney punk bands, Flowers From The Dustbin (1983).

 Aberrant later issued a Kelpies album, titled Official Bootleg (1986).

 The original Kelpies line-up reunited in Sydney in 2003 for a one-off show.
 Vocalist James Gelding (born James Atkins) passed away in Darwin in 2017 after a long battle with cancer.